E-Commerce Site Search: Get Revenue Now and Later

 The questions to ask yourself at this point are: Are you focusing on the right e-commerce initiative(s) at this time?
 Do your current tech vendors align with your business goals?
 What steps can you take to consistently drive cash flow and increase revenue in both the short and long term?
 Site search addresses all of these questions.

-We’ve talked about some of the ways product search can find its way into your e-commerce priorities.
+We’ve talked about some of the ways site search can find its way into your e-commerce priorities.
 Here’s a deeper dive into the nuts and bolts (a.k.a. the “engines”) of a relevant and personalized search experience:

 Combined with the relevance engine of semantic search, an optimization engine will cut out unnecessary tasks, automate your digital merchandising workflows, and result in a serious return on investment (ROI).
 Think of all the hours spent boosting and burying your products or creating synonyms for product attributes.
 An advanced search solution runs in the background the entire time and significantly reduces redundant workflows — even though merchandisers can also intervene in the smart, strategic, and streamlined ways they see fit.

-E-commerce brands need a product search tool that can be customized to their goals.
-A good search tool is optimized out of the box, but will also improve over time based on insights from individual user preferences and site-wide product signals.
+E-commerce brands need a site search tool that can be customized to their goals.
+A good search tool is optimized out of the box, but will also improve search analytics over time based on insights from individual user preferences and site-wide product signals.
 Top-notch product search technology is also designed to scale and handle evolving traffic requirements, API callouts, and product catalogs to become the ultimate customization engine for your business.

 The Short- and Long-Term Impacts of Investing in Search